 Chondromalacia of the Knee

 The word "chondromalacia" means cartilage (chondro) softening (malacia).
 This may occur in any joint but is commonly used to describe surface changes of the knee cap (patella).
-Patellar chondromalacia truly describes cartilage changes seen microscopically, but has been generalized to encompass the clinical condition.
+Patellar chondromalacia truly describes cartilage changes seen microscopically but has been generalized to encompass the clinical condition.
 The patella, or kneecap, is an oblong bone which is embedded within the extensor tendon of the knee.
-The patella, increases the leverage of the extensor muscles (quadriceps) and acts also as a pulley, around the femoral groove.
+The patella increases the leverage of the extensor muscles (quadriceps) and acts also as a pulley, around the femoral groove.
 Both the patella and the femoral groove which it contacts, have smooth cartilage surfaces lubricated by synovial fluid (joint oil).
 The cartilage also absorbs enormous loads during daily activities.
 Walking on level ground exerts a contact force of one-half body weight.
 Climbing stairs increases the force to four times body weight.
 Arising from a squat can generate patellar forces up to eight times body weight.
 Chondromalacia may occur as a result of a direct blow to the patella, fracture or patellar dislocation, or more commonly, over a period of years because of wear and tear, patellar arthritis develops because of patellar maltracking.
 This occurs because of overuse, coupled with anatomic malalignment and supporting soft tissue imbalance.
-The anatomic factors responsible for alignment and patella tracking are: tibiofemoral angle (knock-knee or bow-leg), tibiofemoral rotational alignment, patellar and femoral groove shape and congruity, and capsular and muscular balance.
+The anatomic factors responsible for the alignment and patella tracking are tibiofemoral angle (knock-knee or bow-leg), tibiofemoral rotational alignment, patellar and femoral groove shape and congruity, and capsular and muscular balance.
 In general, "maltracking" from any cause exposes the cartilage of patella and femur to localized excessive load and accelerated wear.
 The condition is more common in women and is frequently seen during adolescence.
 It is often associated with activities which induce high patella femoral loads such as hill climbing, cross-country running, jumping, and squatting.

 Symptoms are fairly nonspecific but the history is relatively diagnostic.
 Pain is generally dull, aching and generalized to the "front" of the knee.
 Pain occurs with, or more commonly, hours or days after aggravating activities.
 There is often mild swelling noted after aggravating activities.
 Cracking, popping or grating is both palpable and at times audible when flexing and extending the knee.
 Prolonged sitting often results in aching and stiffness.
-The pain is experienced in bone which feels abnormally high pressure against it.
+The pain is experienced in the bone which feels abnormally high pressure against it.
 The consequence of abnormal pressure is accelerated wear.
-The debris generated leads to inflammation, swelling and pain.
+The debris generated leads to inflammation, swelling, and pain.

 Treatment is aimed at reducing the regularity and severity of symptoms.
-This may be accomplished by avoiding or modifying aggravating activities.
+This may be accomplished by avoiding or modifying aggravating activities and lowering body weight.
 Over time, the patella and femoral surfaces will then smooth out the rough areas.
 An exercise program which strengthens the quadriceps muscles (extensors) and stretches the hamstrings helps to balance the forces holding the patella central in the femoral groove.
 A strong quadriceps also dampens forces the surface cartilage sees by absorbing more energy of acceleration and deceleration.
 Short-arc extension exercises especially laying partly toward the affected side, and straight leg raising also in this position, are helpful early exercises.
-Stairmaster (with short rapid steps), mini-squats, bicycle with light load and the seat raised high, and pulling yourself in a rolling desk chair by your feet on the ground, are all helpful exercises.
+Stairmaster (with short rapid steps), mini-squats, a bicycle with a light load and the seat raised high, and pulling yourself in a rolling desk chair by your feet on the ground, are all helpful exercises.
 Icing the knee for 20 minutes after aggravating activities and short courses of aspirin or other anti-inflammatory medications may be beneficial.
 A patella "brace" or sleeve may aid symptoms of mild "maltracking".
 Swimming and cycling (straight line exercises) are best tolerated, but the guide to activity should be pain and swelling.